vascofazza/8bit-cpu/README.md

 - The computer programs are stored in RAM and the CPU can be programmed both manually, by inserting binary machine code through dip-switches, and automatically via a USB PC interface.
   - The Programming interface is designed to be used in conjunction with an **Arduino Nano** or the **Start9** programming board.
   - The **Start9** programming board allows the loading of multiple programs stored on an on-board flash memory without the aid of an external computer device.

-- The Addressable memory space is 1024 byte, the instructions are 2 bytes long (first byte for the opcode, the second one for the argument), there are 4 general purpose registers (`A`, `B`, `C`, `D`) and a  `stack pointer` register for subroutine calls.
+- The Addressable memory space is 1024 byte, data, stack and code spaces are separated, the code address space is not writable.
+- The instructions are variable-length (see **instruction-set [here](https://github.com/vascofazza/8bit-cpu/tree/master/MK1_CPU/programs/libraries/mk1.cpu)**) 1 or 2 bytes long (first byte for the opcode, the second one for the argument), there are 4 general purpose registers (`A`, `B`, `C`, `D`) and a  `stack pointer` register for subroutine calls.
 - The **A**rithmetic **L**ogic **U**nit has a dedicated register for the second operand and supports the following operations:
   - Addition
   - Subtraction